castacks/firevision_sim/docs/development.rst

 Set up the Project
 ----
 The FIReVision uproject can be found on our GitHub `repository <https://github.com/castacks/firevision_sim>`_.
-The simulator uses AirSim, which is also on the repository.
+The simulator uses AirSim, which is also on the repository in the uproject folder.
 However, in case you need to download and build AirSim, follow the steps `here <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/references.html>`_.

 .. note:: When opening the project through Unreal Engine 5 without AirSim, an error may occur but you can still open it without AirSim.

 Once the project is downloaded, remember to build the project.
 The following are the instructions to build the project:

     - Locate the FIReVision folder and find file ending in .sln (e.g., FIReVision.sln).
-    - Inside the file, look at the top and click on Build and Build Solution.
+    - Inside the file, look at the top and click on "Build and Build Solution".
 If no compiling errors occur, you are ready to open the FIReVision uproject.
 It can also be opened inside of the Unreal Engine application.
-Then, when you're in the project via the editor, go to the top left and click on File > Open Level and select FIReVision (Level).
+Then, when you're in the project via the editor, go to the top left and click on "File > Open Level" and select "FIReVision (Level)".

 Debugging and Sanity Checks
 ---------------------